Smoothed Online Learning for Prediction in Piecewise Affine Systems: Introduction

 \paragraph{Contributions.} A formal description of our setting is deferred to \Cref{sec:setting}.
 Informally, we consider the problem of prediction in a PWA system over a horizon of $T$ steps, where the regions are determined by intersections of halfspaces; we obtain prediction in PWA dynamical systems as a special case.
 We aim to achieve sublinear-in-$T$ excess square-loss error (\emph{regret}) of $\BigOh{T^{1-\alpha}}$ with respect to the optimal predictor which knows the system dynamics, where $\alpha > 0$ is constant and the prefactor on the regret is at most polynomial in all of the problem parameters.
 Our result is derived from a general guarantee for online piecewise affine regression, which subsumes the online PWA identification setting.
 We show that, when the dynamics and the control inputs are subject to randomized smoothing satisfying the $\sigdir$-directional smoothness condition introduced by \cite{block2022efficient}, our regret bound is polynomial in $\sigdir$, dimension, and other natural problem parameters.
-We emphasize that we have made no effort to optimize either the polynomial dependence on the parameters or the exponent on the horizon; the goal of this work is to demonstrate that smoothness allows for oracle-efficient algorithms that achieve this polynomial dependence in the difficult setting of PWA systems.
-We further note that if we care only about low regret without regard to oracle efficiency, a simple discretization scheme coupled with a standard learning from experts algorithm \citep{cesa2006prediction} can achieve low-regret; because we wish for an oracle-efficient algorithm, the problem is significantly more challenging. \iftoggle{icml}{}{
+While the exact dependence on horizon may be far from optimal, we emphasize that our algorithm is the first to achieve regret even polynomial in all parameters in the difficult setting of PWA systems.
+Moreover, our work provides the first regret bound with polynomial dependence in dimension for oracle-efficient smoothed online learning in the sense of \citet{hazan2016computational} of a noncontinuous function class without a realizability assumption and allowing for process noise. \iftoggle{icml}{}{

 } As a further application, we adapt our algorithm to make predictions, at each time $t$, of the trajectory comprising the next $H$ steps in the evolution of the dynamical system.
 We bound the \emph{simulation regret}, the cumulative error in Wasserstein distance between the distribution of our proposed trajectory and that of the actual trajectory.
 Assuming a Lyapunov condition, we demonstrate that our modified algorithm achieves simulation regret $\BigOh{\mathsf{poly}(H) \cdot T^{1- \alpha}}$, which allows for efficient simulation.